U.S. Foreclosure Activity Sees a Slight Monthly Decrease in May 2025

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Virginia to supplement state, tribal, and local recovery efforts in areas affected by severe winter storms and flooding from February 10-18, 2025.
+FEMA has issued a Major Disaster Declaration for the state of Missouri to supplement state, tribal, and local recovery efforts in areas affected by severe storms, straight-line winds, tornadoes, and flooding on April 29, 2025.
 The following counties have been approved for assistance:

 Public Assistance: